A daily break to celebrate our salvation in Yeshua (Jesus) and our abundant life through the Torah

 Posts tagged “resurrection

-Month 2 – Iyar: The Narrow Road Leads to More Revelation
+Month 2: The Narrow Road Leads to More Revelation

 Although it’s growing, there’s still a relatively small group of people observing the feasts and keeping Sabbath compared to the mainstream.
-We’ve chosen a narrow path.
-The Feast of Unleavened Bread that has just completed is a time of distinguishing between leaven and unleavened bread, symbolizing our goal of separating sin from righteousness.
+The Feast of Unleavened Bread that has just completed is a time of distinguishing between leavened and unleavened bread, symbolizing our goal of separating sin from righteousness.
 The number of people eating this way for a week is pretty small.
 It’s likely that those currently counting the omer for 49 days is even smaller.
 We’re going against the grain.
 It’s what I’d call “the narrow path.” (more…)

 Passover and Easter: What are You Celebrating?